-Internal Cardiac Architecture: The right atrium located anteriorly at the base of heart consisted of the sinus venarum and auricle and received openings of the cranial and caudal venae cavae as well as the coronary sinus.
-The cranial and caudal venae cavae were observed entering at the level of the fourth and fifth ribs, forming acute angles measuring 125.4±1.8° in sheep and 127.8±1.02° in goats, deviating from the right-angle configuration reported by Crick et al. (1998) in pigs.
-The coronary sinus was found opening just beneath the posterior vena cava, consistent with Bari (2013) in sheep.
-A meshwork of pectinate muscles was observed on the wall of the right atrium, similar to the findings by Getty (1975).
-The right atrioventricular orifice guarded by crescent-shaped fibrous tricuspid valves (anterior posterior and medial) opened into the right ventricle in both species and was consistent with the observations of Archana (2010), Bhasin (2017) and Sandhu (2021).
-The wall thickness of the pulmonary artery was measured at 3.2±0.2 mm in Gaddi sheep and 3.3±0.15 mm in Gaddi goats.
-Within the right ventricle, trabeculae carneae, papillary muscles and chordae tendineae were evident along with a prominent moderator band in Gaddi goat.
+Internal Cardiac Architecture: The right atrium was located anteriorly at the base of heart and consisted of the sinus venarum and auricle.
+It received openings of the cranial and caudal venae cavae along with the coronary sinus.
+The cranial and caudal venae cavae were observed entering at the level of the fourth and fifth ribs,.
+The coronary sinus was found just beneath the posterior vena cava, consistent with the findings of Bari (2013) in sheep.
+A meshwork of pectinate muscles was observed on the wall of the right atrium, similar to the findings of Getty (1975).
+The right atrioventricular orifice guarded by crescent-shaped fibrous tricuspid valves (anterior, posterior and medial) opened into the right ventricle in both species which was in consistent with the observations of Archana et al. (2010), Bhasin (2017) and Sandhu (2021) in which species??.
+(Mention in biometry sub-section).
+Within the right ventricle, trabeculae carneae, papillary muscles and chordae tendineae were evident along with a prominent moderator band in Gaddi goat (What about sheep?).
 Semilunar valves located at the origin of the pulmonary artery in both species found preventing backflow of blood.
-These observations were in agreement as reported by Raghavan (1964), Getty (1975), Dyce et al. (2002) and Ghosh (2006).
-The interventricular septum which constituted the posterior wall of the right ventricle showed a slight concavity towards the left and had a thickness similar to that of the left ventricle.
-The thickness of interventricular septum measured 13.4±0.3 mm in Gaddi sheep and 15.2±0.3 mm in Gaddi goats.
-The left atrium situated caudodorsally behind the aorta and pulmonary artery and superior to the left ventricle, received four pulmonary veins in both species and communicated with the left ventricle via a triangular atrioventricular opening guarded by a bicuspid (mitral) valve.
-The mitral valve in both species were larger than the right-sided valve corroborating the observations of Archana (2010) and Sandhu (2021) in sheep, although Bari (2013) documented a smaller left opening in sheep.
+These observations were in agreement with the findings of Raghavan (1964), Getty (1975), Dyce et al. (2002) and Ghosh (2006) (mention species).
+The interventricular septum which constituted the posterior wall of the right ventricle showed a slight concavity towards the left and had a thickness similar to that of the left ventricle..
+The left atrium situated caudo-dorsally behind the aorta and pulmonary artery and superior to the left ventricle, received four pulmonary veins in both species and communicated with the left ventricle via a triangular atrioventricular opening guarded by a bicuspid (mitral) valve.
+The mitral valve in both the species were larger than the right-sided valve corroborating with the observations of Archana et al. (2010) and Sandhu (2021) in sheep, although Bari (2013) documented a smaller left opening in sheep.
 The left ventricle formed the caudal region of the heart near the sixth intercostal space was observed to have a thicker wall than the right and extended from the transverse groove to the apex in both species.
 The left ventricle of the Gaddi goat showed more prominent trabeculae carneae and thicker chordae tendineae.

 Biometrical Comparison of the Heart: